 Climatic conditions in the Labrador Sea area are closely linked to the large-scale pressure patterns and atmospheric circulation.
 Monthly mean sea-surface pressures over the North Atlantic are published in Die Grosswetterlagen Europas (Deutscher Wetterdienstes, 1998).
-The long-term seasonal mean pressure patterns are dominated by the Icelandic Low centred between Greenland and Iceland and the Bermuda-Azores High centred between Florida and northern Africa (Fig. 6).
+The long-term seasonal mean pressure patterns are dominated by the Icelandic Low centred between Greenland and Iceland and the Bermuda-Azores High centred between Florida and northern Africa (Fig. 5).
 The strengths of the Low and High vary seasonally from a winter maximum to a summer minimum.
-Seasonal anomalies of the sea-surface pressure for 1998 are shown in Fig. 7.
-Winter includes December 1997 to February 1998, spring is March to May, summer is June to August and autumn is September to November.
+Seasonal anomalies of the sea-surface pressure for 1998 are shown in Fig. 6.
+Winter includes December 1997 to February 1998, spring is March to May, and summer is June to August.

-In winter, a large negative air pressure anomaly extended throughout most of the North Atlantic with minima over the southeastern seaboard of the United States (-4.9 mb) and south of Iceland (-3.7 mb).
-Strong positive anomalies persisted from eastern Canada north of Newfoundland, across to Greenland and to Svalbard, the islands east of
+In winter, a negative air pressure anomaly extended throughout most of the North Atlantic with minima over the southeastern seaboard of the United States (-4.9 mb) and south of Iceland (-3.7 mb).
+Strong positive anomalies persisted from eastern Canada north of Newfoundland, across to Greenland and to Svalbard, the islands east of Greenland, with maxima (≥ 3.5 mb) centered over Hudson Bay and north of Svalbard.
+A ridge of high pressure anomalies also existed in the southeastern region with maxima over western Europe and north Africa.
+This pressure pattern suggests stronger than normal onshore winds along the Labrador coast and Newfoundland and anomalous easterly winds over the Maritime provinces through to the Middle Atlantic Bight.
+These winds could have contributed to the generally warmer-thannormal air temperatures.